nbdc-datahub/hbcd-docs/docs/instruments/admin/study-navigators.md

 ## Instrument Details

-Mistrust among pregnant individuals who use substances can present significant barriers to recruitment and retention.
-To address this, the HBCD Study employs a novel approach of integrating **certified [peer support](https://www.sciencedirect.com/topics/nursing-and-health-professions/peer-group) specialists, i.e. Study Navigators** to support recruitment, engagement, and retention.
+Recruitment and retention in studies involving pregnant individuals who use substances can be challenged by mistrust due to SUD-related stigma.
+To address this, the HBCD Study integrates **certified [peer support](https://www.sciencedirect.com/topics/nursing-and-health-professions/peer-group) specialists, i.e. Study Navigators**, who provide participant-centered support throughout the study.
 For details on the conceptual framework, core skills, training, and team integration of support professionals, see [Hilliard et al. 2025](https://doi.org/10.1016/j.dcn.2024.101495).

 The **Study Navigator Contact Form** included in the data release captures visit-specific information when participant support is provided.
 It documents: